-Sprimont (Dotsenko Monument) - Tombs of prisoners of war and partisans dead in Belgium during the Second World War
+Sprimont (Dotsenko Monument) - Tombs of prisoners of war and partisans dead in Belgium during World War II

 - Bruxelles, Etterbeek